MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/transform-infopath.md

 Start with a simple custom list that contains just a couple of fields of different types for your first app.
 This will let you build a solid foundation without being overwhelmed.
 Don't worry; you'll be a pro in no time and ready to tackle those complex apps.
 For help walking through this first app, check out this [documentation](app-from-sharepoint.md#generate-an-app-from-within-sharepoint-online) or this community [video](https://youtu.be/BnYe_7fpZRM).
 The examples below will show common InfoPath tasks and how to do them in Power Apps.
 Each of these builds on a simple SharePoint list app.

-## How do you do that with PowerApps?
+## How do you do that with Power Apps?

 Now that you know the fundamental concepts, let's go further.
 With your first app under your belt, this section will help you apply some of the common InfoPath concepts in PowerApps.